 In 2010, Israel approved legislation giving Jerusalem the highest national priority status in Israel.
 The law prioritized construction throughout the city and offered grants and tax benefits to residents to make housing.

 Infrastructure, education, employment, business, tourism, and cultural events more affordable.

-Communications Minister Moshe Kahlon said that the bill sent "a clear, unequivocal political message that Jerusalem will not be divided", and that: all those within Palestinian and international community who expect the current Israeli government to accept any demands regarding Israel's sovereignty over its capital are mistaken and misleading".
+Communications Minister Moshe Kahlon said that the bill sent "a clear, unequivocal political message that Jerusalem will not be divided", and that: all those within the Palestinian and international community who expect the current Israeli government to accept any demands regarding Israel's sovereignty over its capital are mistaken and misleading".